escobarana/sbt_spark_batch/README.md

-# Batch processing in Spark using SBT tool
+# Batch processing in Spark using SBT tool and AWS EMR
-Batch Spark job of CO2_emission data using SBT tool.
+Batch Spark job of CO2 Emission data using SBT tool.

 According to Wikipedia : “Réseau de Transport d'Électricité ("Electricity Transmission Network"), usually known as RTE, is the electricity transmission system operator of France.”